ucw9q/restful-api-design-guidelines/README.md

 ## Response Status Codes

 HTTP defines forty standard status codes that can be used to convey the results of a client’s request.
-The status codes are divided into the five categories:
+The status codes are divided into five categories:

 | Category           | Description                                                                                    |
 | -------------------| ---------------------------------------------------------------------------------------------- |